orkes-io/orkes-queues/README.md

 Server Jar is published on maven central at the following location:
 [TBD](http://orkes.io)

-#### Production Configuration Recommendations
-The container and server jar published comes with sensible defaults that works for most use cases.

-Please see [CONFIGURATION](CONFIGURATION.md) for details.

 ### Contributions
 We welcome community contributions and PRs to this repository.

 ### Get Support
-Use Github issue tracking for filing issues and Discussion Forum for any other questions, ideas or support requests.
+Use GitHub issue tracking for filing issues and Discussion Forum for any other questions, ideas or support requests.
 Orkes (http://orkes.io) development team creates and maintains the Orkes-Conductor releases.

 ### License